jwpleow/DC_PoE_Injector/README.md

 # 802.3at PoE Injector, Mode B, using DC power input

-It's too hard to find an injector that takes in DC power
+It's too hard to find a midspan injector that takes in DC voltage.. (e.g. Phihong POE30D-1ATP-R / POE20D-1AF-R is a little hard to get a hold of)

+## JLCPCB Manufacturing Notes
+Designed for the 4 Layer `JLC04161H-7628` - For 100Ohm impedance - 0.127mm trace spacing, 0.1402mm trace width

 ## Core Components